nfdi4plants/ARC-specification/ARC specification.md

 - There are no requirements on the structure or granularity of workflows.
 An ARC may contain no workflows at all if it contains no [run results](#run-description), or may utilize a single workflow to generate a single run result containing all computational output.

 - While workflows typically are (and should be) *generic*, i.e. a single workflow can be applied to different data of the same type, this is not a requirement.
-It is allowed to hard-code assay file paths and other parameters if workflow re-useability is not a priority.
+It is allowed to hard-code assay file paths and other parameters if workflow reuseability is not a priority.

 - It is highly recommended that tool descriptions contain a reproducable execution environment description in the form of a [Docker](https://www.commonwl.org/user_guide/07-containers/index.html) container description.